Ubriacopo/progetto-tesi/notes/domande_da_fare.md

 compact = torch.cat([cls, time_tok], dim=1)   # [B, 1+K, 768]

--Another thing If my modality drop a video the KD for video for that sample has to be discarded?
+- Another thing If my modality drop a video the KD for video for that sample has to be discarded?
--Use VateVideoResamplerTransform for EEGAVI also?
+- Use VateVideoResamplerTransform for EEGAVI also?
 - AL momento io fondo i channels e mi va bene ma sarebbe il caso di non farlo per EEG?

-- Also had an idea: The model only learns on past time seconds (let's say a window of 3 timesteps) which will help the model learn better.
-Now I have an idea: I don't want to show future because that would be cheating.
-On the other hand (being analysis EEG data of people) people are while watching clips or listening to music predicting the future themselves.
-For example someone knows already how the sentence might end or has already seen the movie and knows what comes next!
-Should this bring me to break the only see past constraint as the time relation isn´t as strong as thought?
 - LLaVA-style prefix alternativa (all togheter self attn)
 - Dovrei passare a LaBram?